arnasbr/useful-tips/README.md

 lsmod | grep r8168
 ```

-If `lsmod | grep r8168` is empty, you might have to disable secure boot in BIOS (bios key - F1)
+If `lsmod | grep r8168` is empty, you might have to disable secure boot in BIOS (bios key - F1) and then load it manually (look further)

 ```bash
 dkms status